-- Beginning or early part of the season

-- o Trotting a single fence (max height 90cm for horses, 70cm for ponies)
+• Simple

-- o Roll back turn
+- Roll back turn

-- o Sitting trot
+- Sitting trot

-- o Ride with or without stirrups

 - Halt on course but not in a line.
-Place to halt is designated by the course builder, judge and/or organising committee
+Place to halt is designated by the course builder and/or judge

-- Mid season to end of season (can also include any of the above tests)
+- Trotting a single fence (max height 90cm for horses, 70cm for pony rider, 60cm for 12& under)

+- o Simple change of lead

+Medium

 - o Trotting a fence into or out of a line in a related distance (max as above)

+- Ride without stirrups

+- Figure of eight

+- More forward canter to a single fence

+Advanced

-- o Hand gallop
+- o Rein back

-- Simple change of lead
+- o Flying lead change

+- Hand gallop

 - Halt in a line, but line not to be shorter than 7 strides.
-Place to halt is designated by the course builder, judge and/or organising committee
+Place to halt is designated by the course builder and/or judge

-- End of season e.g. HOY (can also include any of the above tests)

-- o Rein back

-- o Figure of 8

 - o Counter canter

-- o Flying change of lead
+- Jump without stirrups

-Courses for ponies will not include lines or related distances of less than 4 strides
+Courses for ponies must not include lines or related distances of less than 4 strides.